awesomemotive/claws/README.md

 Methods are also chainable, which allows a more logical flow of clause building.

-For instance, taking the first example, the entire thing could be chained for a one complete expression:
+For instance, taking the first example, the entire thing could be chained for one complete expression:

 ```
 $where = claws()->where( 'post_title' )